 2. Communication, Language, and Symbols

 Every company and industry has a dialect, language, and symbols as unique as the products or services it provides.
 If everyone in a company is up to speed with the shared language used by the industry and within the company, communication becomes much more efficient.
 A lack of understanding, however, can result in confusion and mistakes.

 Make sure to include training information on the language used at your company when you hire new employees, and cultivate an environment of respect so current employees feel comfortable asking questions and seeking clarification.
 Providing some ground rules for communication is key to creating the culture that you desire.

 3. Habits of Effectiveness

-Companies are built on the effectiveness and innovation of individual employees.
+The effectiveness and innovation of individual employees is what companies are built on.
 Understanding best practices of star performers and promoting habits that increase effectiveness benefits the company and its culture.

 Generally, habits of effectiveness include prioritization, daily planning, accountability, effective delegation, and regular goal setting.
 Incorporate these habits into your professional workday and cultivate customized habits to meet your company’s precise needs.

 Rituals and routines is a fancy way of saying recurring meetings and regular events.
 How do the recurring meetings in your office support or detract from the culture you want to create?
 By scheduling regular sales meetings or project reviews you can create a cadence of accountability that keeps people and projects on course.